coderatio/ngstates/README.md

 To contribute, kindly fork the repo and send a pull request or find me on <a href="https://twitter.com/josiahoyahaya">Twitter</a>.

 ## Licence
-This porject is licenced under MIT License.
+This project is licenced under MIT License.
 Read through the <a href="https://github.com/coderatio/ngstates/blob/master/LICENSE">license here</a>.